I still remember it as if it was yesterday, it was a few months into my Jedi Outcast adventure when my clanmates told me some exciting news.

 From a technical standpoint, custom maps in Jedi Academy where bigger, badder, and better than Jedi Outcast.
 The SDK shipped with a slightly updated version of GTK Radiant

 Some JK2 community favorites, such as Jedicouncil and Matrix Reloaded, received updates for JA, their authors used the opportunity to add new content to them, from new rooms to minor adjustments.

-Map makers now had access to a more robust scripting system for their creations, allowing for more interactivity between the map and the player, of all the custom maps (at the time) that took advantage of it, Fearis Incident by ‘mslaf’ was a crowning achievement to interativity.
+Map makers now had access to a more robust scripting system for their creations, allowing for more interactivity between the map and the player.
+Of all the custom maps (at the time) that took advantage of it, Fearis Incident by ‘mslaf’ was a crowning achievement to interactivity.

-The entire map was designed with interactivity and destroyable objects in mind, it was a linear map, from point A to point B, but there was always some crate you could push to attack your opponent, one pipe to pull, booby traps to activate using your force powers.
+The entire map was designed with interactivity and destroyable objects in mind.
+It was a linear map, from point A to point B, but there was always some crate you could push to attack your opponent, one pipe to pull, booby traps to activate using your force powers, and much more.

 Had my friend and I finished our Jedi Outcast/Jedi Academy Machinima series, ‘fearis’ would had been a crucial plot point, and all the destruction that could be done to on that map would’ve served for an action-packed scene.

 Naboo Hills was an example of an open and vast map, with ample space for the vehicles it came with (and any other that you wished to spawn), it also had a gazebo-like structure for duels at the center.